vdpshyam/farmwise/README.md

 # FarmWise B2B E-commerce Mobile App

 FarmWise is a B2B E-commerce Mobile App is built using Flutter for the frontend and Node.js for the backend.
 This application is designed to facilitate business-to-business transactions specifically for agricultural products.
-It is built using Flutter for the frontend and Node.js for the backend.

 ## Features